ohadschn/learnxinyminutes-docs/yaml.html.markdown

     that has multiple lines
 : and this is its value

-# YAML also allows mapping between sequences with the complex key syntax
-# Some language parsers might complain
-# An example
-? - Manchester United
-  - Real Madrid
-: [ 2001-01-01, 2002-02-02 ]

 # Sequences (equivalent to lists or arrays) look like this:
 a_sequence:
     - Item 1